MP Estate Planning UK

 benefits of a trust

-We understand the importance of a trust in ensuring the distribution of your wealth according to your wishes.
-By doing so, you can enjoy numerous trust benefits, including tax efficiency and asset protection.
+At MP Estate Planning, we understand the importance of a trust in ensuring the distribution of your wealth according to your wishes — while shielding it from the threats that erode family wealth.
+By setting up the right type of trust, you can enjoy numerous trust benefits, including inheritance tax efficiency, protection from care fee depletion, and safeguarding assets from divorce and creditor claims.

 Key Takeaways

-• Setting up a trust helps protect your family’s assets.
+• Setting up a trust helps protect your family’s assets from inheritance tax, care fees, divorce, and creditor claims.

-• A trust ensures the distribution of your wealth according to your wishes.
+• A trust ensures the distribution of your wealth according to your wishes — not the government’s intestacy rules.

-• Trusts offer tax efficiency and asset protection.
+• Trusts offer tax-efficient planning and robust asset protection.

-• A trust provides a secure way to manage your wealth.
+• A trust provides a secure, private way to manage your wealth across generations — for up to 125 years.

 What is a Trust and Why It’s Important?